toastmod/projectsafehouse/README.md

 Each module builds off of other modules, hence being incremental.

--   `safehouse-engine`: The object manager with higher-level concepts.
+-   `safehouse-engine`: The object manager with higher, game-engine-level concepts.
-    -   `safehouse-render`: The rendering manager
+    -   `safehouse-render`: The rendering manager.
-        -   `safehouse-gpu`: The GPU Backend Interface
+        -   `safehouse-gpu`: The GPU state.

 # External Modules